 Additionally, you should do what you can to ensure that the new product has the right architecture and a clean code base, that it is easy to extend and maintain.
 Use a Definition of Done, only accept work results that comply to this definition, and encourage the development team(s) to apply agile development practices.

 Finally, establish a portfolio management process and systematically track your product’s journey across the life cycle stages.
-Pay close attention to your cash cows and pets, symbolised by the dollar sign and cross in the product portfolio matrix below.
-Make sure that you invest early in developing or acquiring new products that will replace the cash cows and pets.
-This makes it considerably easier to carry out the necessary discovery and strategizing work and develop a product with the right quality.
+Pay close attention to your “cash cows” and “pets,” symbolised by the dollar sign and the cross in the product portfolio matrix below.
+Be proactive and invest early in developing or acquiring new products to replace the cash cows and pets.